-The Day of the Dead is not a funeral ceremony, but a colourful festival in honour of the dead.
-According to popular belief the souls of the deceased return to their families on these days to visit them.
-During those days the memory of the deceased is in the foreground
+The Day of the Dead is not a funeral event, but a colourful folk festival in honour of the dead.
+According to popular belief, the souls of the deceased return to visit their families on these days.
+During the days, the focus is on commemorating the deceased.

-The streets are adorned with flowers, skeletons and skulls in the most different versions are standing in the shop windows.
-Pastry shops produce especially for this time of the year the Calaveras de Dulce, skulls made of sugar, chocolate or marzipan, that bear the names of the dead on the forehead.
-The Pan de Muerto, the skull bread, is another popular treat these days.
+The streets are decorated with flowers.
+Skeletons and skulls in all kinds of designs are presented in the shop windows.
+Shortly before All Saints' Day, confectioners produce calaveras de dulce, skulls made of sugar, chocolate or marzipan with the names of the dead on the front.
+Pan de Muerto, the bread of the dead, is another popular snack during these days.

 The altar of the dead

 The Ofrendas, traditional altars of the dead or offering tables in the apartments are the centre of the festivities.
 They are covered with plenty of food and drinks, flowers and personal memorabilia.
 After their long journey, the dead should regain their strength from the realm of the dead and take some of the gifts back with them.
 Photos of the deceased, candles and incense are to remind of common times.

 On the night of November 2, the souls of the deceased are received in the house, followed by farewell in the cemeteries.
 There they will eat food they have brought with them, drink, make music and dance.
 At midnight the time has come for the deceased to return to the afterlife.
 The festival is over until the dead return next year.